 The Fund issues and redeems shares at NAV only in large blocks of shares ("Creation Units"), which only Authorized Participants that have entered into an agreement with ALPS Distributors, Inc. (the "Distributor") may purchase or redeem.
-The size of a Creation Unit may change from time to time.
-Prior to November 1, 2023, a Creation Unit consists of 50,000 shares; effective November 1, 2023, a Creation Unit for the Fund consists of 25,000 shares.
-Authorized Participants are required to pay a transaction fee to compensate the Fund for brokerage and transaction expenses when purchasing and redeeming Creation Units.
+Creation Units consist of 25,000 shares, though this may change from time to time.
+Authorized Participants are required to pay a transaction fee to compensate the Fund for brokerage and transaction expenses when purchasing or redeeming Creation Units.
 Prior to November 1, 2023, the transaction fee is \$350; effective November 1, 2023, the transaction fee for the Fund is \$250.